CassandraMaldonado/azure_mlops_lendingclub/README.md

 3. **Monitoring Works:** Our Evidently AI pipeline successfully detected catastrophic drift before it could cause business damage.

-4. **Business Implication:** Without monitoring, we'd approve high-risk loans as safe — the model catches only 7,628 of 53,376 actual defaults.
+4. **Business Implication:** Without monitoring, we'd approve high-risk loans as safe, this would mean the model catches only 7,628 of 53,376 actual defaults.

 ---